oe/download-git-userscript/README.md

 > You can create your own userscript power by webpack/es6/typescript/etc by starting from this [template](https://github.com/oe/webpack-userscript-template)

+If you have any issues with this script, please create an issue on [Github](https://github.com/oe/download-git-userscript/issues)

 It's a useful user script for Github users:
 1. allow you to donwload a sub-folder of a repo online without cloning the whole repository to your machine